astoncook/cse499/README.md

 # cse499
 This is my senior project

+Must Have Requirements: “shall”

+✔️The web application shall allow the user to enter a company's stock ticker and give the information to the corresponding company.

+✔️The web application shall allow the user to interact with the stock chart of the company and see price details within that chart.

+(Kinda)The web application shall allow the user to switch between pages using the navigation bar in the header.

+✔️The web application shall display the correct information when the user inputs it whether it is on the predictor or company summary.

+✔️The web application shall use 3 different views and work on mobile, tablet, and computer screens.

+✔️The web application shall allow the user to use the application without logging in or registering.

 Here is the live site (Live site is down at the moment): https://stocks-information101.herokuapp.com/

 Special thanks to Krishni at DataDrivenInvestor for the tutorial on how to use the GridSearchCV and sklearn model